Intellimenta/DataBot/docs/admin_guide/production_deployment.md

   reverse_proxy databot:5000
 }
 ```
-### Step 5: Replace the example values with your own:
+### Step 5: Replace the example values with your own
 - In `env_vars` provide values.
 - In `Caddyfile` replace "databot.yourdomain.com" with the domain name you have pointed to the VM.
 - (Recommended) In `docker-compose.yaml`, in the line `image: intellimenta/databot:latest`, instead of `latest` use a specific image tag (e.g. `image: intellimenta/databot:v3.8.6`).